Maxalmina/go-cli/README.md

 Map will contains map description so user can be easily understand the map.

 Formula for the price is: unit of distance * 200 (unit cost).
 Unit cost can be modified only by the admin.
 Unit of distance obtained from number of elements in the array of route.

+This application consists of five main classes, which is illustrated by the following diagrams.